INTRODUCTORY LEVEL COURSE

 BOX MODE scale

-The full Major scale and Minor scale both have seven Notes.
+Both the Major scale and Minor scale have seven Notes.

-The previous Box Pentatonic scales can have two more important Notes of the full scale easily identified by adding an extra Note, by trial and error, to one of the inside frets of the Box on each string.
+The previous Box Pentatonic scales have the four most important notes and two more notes of the complete scale are easily identified by adding an extra note on each string by ear, to either of the two frets inside the Box.

-Be aware the added Notes inside a Scale Shape can sometimes change for just one chord (which technically means the Key of the piece has changed).
+Be aware the added notes inside a scale shape can sometimes change for just one chord which technically means the Key of the piece has changed or modulated.

-SEE HERE the Box Minor Modes which are the three versions of possible Notes added to an A Minor Box Pentatonic scale for a piece commencing with an A Minor chord.
+SEE HERE the three versions of Box Minor Modes from adding extra notes to an A Minor Box Pentatonic scale for a piece commencing with an A minor chord.

-Try the A Phrygian over a Spanish music style such as the chords of A Minor to Bb Major.
+A Phrygian over a Spanish music style such as the chords of A minor to Bb Major.

-SEE HERE the Box Major Modes which are three versions of possible Notes added to a C Major relative Box Pentatonic scale for a piece commencing with a C Major chord.
+SEE HERE the three versions of Box Major Modes from adding extra notes to a C Major relative Box Pentatonic scale for a piece commencing with a C Major chord.

 Lesson 5.